 The torque values provided in the following metric bolt torque tables apply to hardware installed dry; that is, hardware with no grease, oil, or threadlocker on the threads or heads.
-Do NOT add grease, oil, or threadlocker to bolts or cap screws unless you are directed to do so in this manual.
+Do NOT grease or oil bolts or cap screws unless directed to do so in this manual.